shreevatsa/tex/program/tangle/tangle-10.md

 Another way of putting the last point above in context:

     [compact data strctures] ---(get_output)---> [linear stream of non-macro tokens] ---(send_out etc)--> [out_buf, out_state, etc] ---(flush_buffer)--> [output_file]

+Below, “the following solution to these problems has been adopted” should not be read as referring to just the rest of the paragraph (because it only addresses the first problem), but to section 95 as well.
+There are two problems Q1 and Q2 described below; the respective answers are A1 (described in last paragraph below) and A2 (described in section 95).

 <object type="image/svg+xml" data="tangle-094.svg"></object>